-Internal Biases Are Linked to Disrupted Cue Combination in Children and Adults Human perception uses a variety of methods to make efficient use of the sensory signals available to make estimates about the physical world (Maloney & Mamassian, 2009).
+Human perception uses a variety of methods to make efficient use of the sensory signals available to make estimates about the physical world (Maloney & Mamassian, 2009).
 One of these methods, cue combination, is combining (averaging) multiple sensory cues to a single object or property in order to make a judgment.
 An advantage of cue combination is that it reduces random noise, making the combined estimate more precise than either single-cue estimate.
 For example, when adults are given a noisy visual cue and a noisy audio cue to horizontal location together, they can be more precise than with either cue alone (Alais & Burr, 2004).
-Cue combination has been modelled as statistical inference: with multiple cues available, the response is equal to the maximum likelihood estimate (Ernst & Banks, 2002), which is also the Bayesian maximum a posteriori under certain conditions (Ernst, 2006).
-The ability to combine cues in this way allows perception to efficiently integrate all the available information.
-Cue combination seems to be a common process in both multisensory and unisensory processing (Ma, 2010; Pouget et al., 2013; Trommershäuser et al., 2012), with a basis in the brain's early sensory processing (Ban et al., 2012; Gu et al., 2008) and also across a whole hierarchy of areas mediating perception and decision-making (Rohe & Noppeney, 2015a, 2016).
+Cue combination has been modeled as statistical inference: With multiple cues available, the response is equal to the maximum likelihood estimate (Ernst & Banks, 2002), which is also the Bayesian maximum a posteriori under certain conditions (Ernst, 2006).
+The ability to combine cues in this way allows perception to efficiently integrate all of the available information.
+Cue combination seems to be a common process in both multisensory and unisensory processing (Ma, 2010; Pouget, Beck, Ma, & Latham, 2013; Trommershäuser, Körding, & Landy, 2012), with a basis in the early sensory processing of the brain (Ban, Preston, Meeson, & Welchman, 2012; Gu Angelaki, & DeAngelis, 2008) and also across a whole hierarchy of areas mediating perception and decision-making (Rohe & Noppeney, 2015; Rohe & Noppeney, 2016).
 To understand perception and its core principles, we need to understand cue combination in detail.